narinder9/cool-timeline/readme.txt

             You can show links, bold text, or any custom HTML tag inside timeline stories or you can also show a read-more link to the full story page or any custom URL.
         </li>
         <li><strong>Add Any Date Format Inside Timeline:-</strong>
             You can represent timeline dates inside any date format, just add a date format inside your shortcode and it will show the date/year in your desired format.
-Check this URL:- <a href="https://codex.wordpress.org/Formatting_Date_and_Time" target="_blank">https://codex.wordpress.org/Formatting_Date_and_Time</a>
+Check this URL:- <a href="https://wordpress.org/documentation/article/customize-date-and-time-format/" target="_blank">https://wordpress.org/documentation/article/customize-date-and-time-format/</a>
         </li>
         <li><strong>15+ Animation Effects:-</strong>
             Cool Timeline Pro provides 15+ cool animation effects for a premium timeline design experience.
         </li>
         <li><strong>Premium Support For Pro Users:-</strong>
             We provide premium support services to our Pro users.
-If you face any issue while creating your dream timeline inside your website, just drop us a mail at here – <a href="mailto:contact@coolplugins.net">contact@coolplugins.net</a> and we will provide a solution in 24 hours.
+If you face any issue while creating your dream timeline inside your website, just reach out to us here – <a href="https://coolplugins.net/support/">Get Support</a> and we will provide a solution in 24 hours.
         </li>
     </ul>